AStartledRaccoon/NEA-OCR-Project/README.md

     - [ ] Once it's gone through these layers, it goes to the final layer, with a neuron for each character
 - [ ] An easily understandable, clear and simple GUI containing:
     - [ ] An info sheet in html that opens in the user's default html viewer
-    - [ ] An upload button that opens a file browser
+    - [x] User can upload photos of printed text to be scanned (in PNG or JPEG format) with an upload button that creates a file dialog
-    - [ ] Preview window allowing the user to crop their image
+    - [ ] Preview and crop photos before scanning
+    - [x] Rotate photos before scanning
     - [ ] Ability to view the output and save it in a different format if the user wishes
-- [ ] User can upload photos of printed text to be scanned (in PNG or JPEG format)
+- [ ] Detect, isolate and prepare text in an image to be sent into the network
-- [ ] Preview and crop photos before scanning
-- [ ] Find text, scan it and output it to a .txt file or alternatively export to a file of the user's choice